tencentyun/intlcloud-documents/yehe_doc/数据库/游戏数据库 TcaplusDB/购买指南/产品定价_intl_en.md

 >  - At least 1 GB of disk capacity is reserved for a standard cluster.
 >  -  At least 80 RCUs are reserved for a standard cluster.
 >  -  At least 26 WCUs are reserved for a standard cluster.
 >-  The Standard Cluster Edition supports up to 100,000 QPS.
 Requests beyond this range will be limited.
-If your business needs more than 100,000 QPS, we recommend that you use the Self-deployed Cluster Edition which provides higher and more stable performance.
+If your business needs more than 100,000 QPS, we recommend that you use the Dedicated Cluster Edition which provides higher and more stable performance.
 ### Billing sample
 Assume that you create a cluster in the Shanghai region.
 On a day, the peak read requests are 80 per second, the peak write requests are 26 per second, and the peak of used disk capacity is 0.5 GB.
 The daily fees are calculated as follows: